Reviewed By Joana Garrido DVM

 If possible, always opt for organic and free-range meats.
 Human-grade meats are good options too.
 These are free from or contain fewer hormones and chemicals.

-Raw and cooked meat should be boneless.
+The meat should be boneless.
 Cooked bones can easily splinter and cause injury to dogs’ mouths and digestive tracts.
 They can also cause choking and stomach obstruction.

 Introduce meat to dogs gradually.
 Sudden changes to their diet may affect their sensitive digestive systems.